sidmcfarland/idle-snitch/README.md

 - Configurable business hours
 - Teamwork API integration for timer status
 - Audio alert if not on the clock during business hours (user-selectable from all Windows system sounds)
+- **Configurable alert interval (seconds) for how often the app checks and alerts**
 - Settings UI with tabbed interface
-  - General tab: select audio notification, configure business hours, API token, etc.
+  - General tab: select audio notification, configure business hours, API token, alert interval, etc.
   - Log tab: view application log file
+- **All settings changes (including audio alert) are only saved when you click Save.
+Cancel discards all changes.**
 - Settings and log file are persisted in the output directory and not overwritten on rebuild
 - All icon assets and config files are reliably copied to the output directory
 - Robust logging of all key events, settings changes, and application lifecycle
+- **Modern, scalable settings UI adapts to high-DPI and display scaling**

 ## Project Setup
 - .NET 8 WinForms project